-Formed by the collision of tectonic plates over 70 million years ago, the landscape of the Andes is more than merely impressive.
-If laid across North America, the mountain range would stretch from Havana to Juneau Alaska, some 4,500 miles in length.
+Formed bFormed by the subduction collision of tectonic plates over 70 million years ago, the landscape of the Andes is more than merely impressive.
+If laid across North America, the mountain range would stretch from Havana, Georgia to Juneau Alaska, some 4,500 miles in length.
 Towering at heights of up to 22,000 feet, these peaks are second only in magnitude to the Himalayas.
 The range's lofty spine creates a naturally defined border that is shared by Chile and Argentina along a 2,000-mile section.
 To the north, the range is high and arid while to the south - in the Andean Corridor of Lakes - the peaks are less extreme (14,000 feet around the city of Temuco), glaciated, and blessed with hundreds of pristine lakes joined by wild rivers.
 This Andean Corridor of Lakes lies both in Chile and Argentina and is commonly referred to as the Lake District-Chileno and Lake District-Argentino.
-This region is a dramatic wonderland of glaciers, native old growth forests, lakes, rivers, fjords, volcanoes and sentinel mountains making for a spectacular Patagonia travel destination.
+This region is a dramatic wonderland of glaciers, native old growth forests, lakes, rivers, fjords, volcanoes and sentinel mountains, all making for a spectacular Patagonia travel destination.

 A brief look at the lay of the land and the region's moisture patterns explains why the world's best whitewater rafting, kayaking and fly fishing is found here.
 This is a region of geological and climatic extremes.
-If you were to take a cross sectional slice of the continent and trace a vertical line down the highest peak of the Andes, you would note that on the Chilean side the land descends quickly towards a central valley then rises to a much smaller coastal range, finally descending to the ocean.
-On the Argentinean side, the land gently plateaus off into an arid region known as the Patagonia Steppe.
+If you were to take a cross sectional slice of the continent and trace a vertical line down the highest peak of the Andes, you would note that on the Chilean side the land descends quickly towards a central valley, then rises to a much smaller coastal range, and finally descends to the ocean.
+On the Argentinean side, the land gently plateaus off into an arid region known as the Patagonian Steppe.
 Our Patagonia travel and adventure trips run during the peak of both Chile and Argentina's summer season.
 December in Chile is the equivalent of June in the U.S. and thus January like July and so on, and so forth.
 So when you join us for a winter getaway you’ll return home tanned and happy!

 Chile was derived from an Indian word, Tchili, meaning "the deepest point of the Earth."
 If the country were superimposed on North America (as we did with the Andes Mountains) it would stretch as a narrow ribbon - averaging 110 miles in width - from Mexico City to Juneau Alaska (2610 miles).
-Its total square mileage is slightly larger than the state of Texas and the population of 14 million is weighted with 45% living in Santiago, the capital city.
-Chile achieved independence in 1818 and now has a democratic form of government under the very popular president Ricardo Lagos.
-The area in which we raft, kayak and fly fish, is the Andean Corridor of Lakes, which spans 800 miles between the cities of Temuco and Coyhaique.
-The most spectacular section of the Corridor of Lakes is in the heart of Patagonia, the Futaleufu River Valley.
+Its total square mileage is slightly larger than the state of Texas and the population of 17.9 million is weighted with 45% living in Santiago, the capital city.
+Chile achieved independence in 1818 and now has a democratic form of government under the center-left president Michelle Bachelet.
+Bachelet is the first female president in South America to reach office that did not reach office on her husband’s coat tails.

 Getting Here: Patagonia Travel